ACADEMIC YEAR RESEARCH GRANTS (AYURG)

 Faculty Endorsement and Faculty Role

 Your faculty sponsor/advisor must submit an online endorsement of your research grant proposal within 24 hours after the application deadline.
 Unendorsed projects will not be considered.
 Make sure you give your faculty sponsor enough warning of the deadline.
 You should discuss your project with them ahead of time, and they should have a copy of your final proposal draft.
 Do not leave it to the day before to ask someone to give you an endorsement!
-Specific guidance for faculty sponsors, including the endorsement questions, can be found here.
+For specific guidance tailored to faculty sponsors, including the endorsement questions, please visit the Faculty System Help webpage.

 You will need your faculty sponsor’s netID or email at time of application.
 If you have a non-Northwestern faculty sponsor, you will need to request access to the application system on behalf of your sponsor.
 You can request access by emailing the sponsor’s name, email address, relation to you, and the name of the grant program to which you are applying to the Office of Undergraduate Research at least one week in advance of the deadline.